|

 It was a saltwater pool, but it was actually pretty nice, though, after

 a while, we all felt like we had been eating lots of popcorn.
-We spent
+We

-shower and get ready for dinner.
+home to shower and get ready for dinner.

 Our driver was in